ddokuchaev/sell-courses-example/README.md

 # sell-courses-example
 This app is test app for sell online-courses for developers

-This works on node.js + native Javascript
+This works on node.js + native Javascript + MongoDB
 I`m use in this project:
 - express
 - csurf